Adi (name)

 Hebrew-language unisex given name, which means "jewel" or "ornament".
 It also means "my witness" (עֵדִי edi) in Hebrew.

-In Arabic, the title Adi (عَدي) was common in military distinctions in the early Islamic era.
+In Arabic, the title Adi (عَدِي) was common in military distinctions in the early Islamic era.
 It means "the one who charges" in battle or sports.

 Adi or Aadi (आदि) is also a male Sanskrit given name, which means "first", "original", and "superior".

 The name also functions as a nickname for Adolf in German and Adrian in Romanian.